 Sugar is an important ingredient in stabilizing the meringue, but it also prevents egg whites from whipping well when added in the beginning stage before whipping them enough.

-The amount of sugar is not that much compared to egg whites, so it shouldn't be a problem when using a stand mixer, but you'll experience that it takes more time and effort to whip them well, especially when whipping them by hand with a whisk.
+The amount of sugar is not that much compared to egg whites, so it shouldn't be a problem when using a stand mixer, but you'll experience that it takes more time to whip them, especially when whipping them by hand with a whisk.

-Enjoy the fluffy pancakes with various toppings and make your own cafe plate!
+Enjoy the fluffy Japanese pancakes with various toppings and make your own cafe plate!
 It tastes amazing as is, but enjoying it with various toppings is exceptional.
-My favorite toppings are slices of butter, honey, whipped cream, strawberry jam, and fresh berries.
-YUM!

 - Honey